ahrebel/rhesustracking/README.md

 ### Running Calibration

-To map raw eye coordinates to screen coordinates, you need a calibration step:
+To map raw eye coordinates (which are now potentially adjusted with head–pose information) to screen coordinates, you need a calibration step:

 1. **Run Calibration Script:**
    Execute the calibration script by running: